AI For Property Management Odor Complaint Calls

 Owners asking what changed, residents asking whether someone is coming, and vendors needing access or photo context before accepting a visit.

-Outcome: Create a concise update with reported facts, missing information, and the next routed action.
+Outcome: Create a concise update with reported facts, missing information, and the next approved action.

 What operators actually care about